unitymakesus/resources/docs/setup/2-existing-project.md

   * `composer install`
   * `yarn`

-2. Complete Step One with the `unity-child` theme.
+2. Complete Step One with the `project-child` theme.

 3. Login to your Local by Flywheel site and activate the project theme.